Best & Worst Subaru Legacy Years

 • Potential steering loss (2016)

-Wondering if those 2015 and 2016 Legacys have any secrets in their closets?
-Delve into the NHTSA’s records on recalls and complaints.
+Wondering if those 2015 and 2016 Legacys have any concealed secrets in their closets?
+Inspect the NHTSA’s records on recalls and complaints.

 Best & Worst Years for Subaru Legacy 7th Generation (2020-Present)